 The experienced legal team at Morris Law Group will work closely with you to create an effective charitable planning structure that takes into account your personal financial goals as well as what impact you hope to have with your charitable giving.
 Our attorneys combine estate planning with charitable giving techniques to help you achieve income, gift, and estate tax benefits.

-Strategies to Consider for Your Charitable Legacy
+Strategies to Consider for Your Charitable Planning

 Every client's financial situation is different, so there's no one-size-fits-all way to plan for charitable giving.
 However, a few of the strategies that we often use to maximize tax savings include: